Looking for the cost to replace your shingle roof online can be frustrating.

-Continue reading to learn the average cost of a new shingle roof along with the pros and cons of each of the 4 different asphalt shingle options.
+Continue reading to learn the average cost of a new shingle roof along with the pros and cons of each of the 4 asphalt shingle options.

 In Florida, 3-tab asphalt shingles are the most economical shingles on the market.
 3-tab shingles are often referred to as builder-grade shingles.
 3-tab shingles are often installed on new construction homes and investment properties in Florida.

 If you have an extremely tight budget 3-tab shingles can be a great option for your roof investment.
 They are the least expensive shingle that is available to you in Florida.
-The downside is they also provide you the least protection and will need to be replaced more often than the others.
+The downside is they also provide you with the least protection and will need to be replaced more often than the others.

 Aesthetics: They lay flat and will provide a slate shingle look.